-Beef increases your risk for heart disease, says this well-circulated article by a couple of nationally known MDs.
+Beef increases your risk for heart disease, says a study by a couple of nationally known MDs.
 It is outlined that only 3.6 ounces of red meat daily can lead to a 42% increase in strokes for women than for women who eat less than 1.5 ounces per day.
 The noted culprit is saturated fat portrayed in the article as artery clogging.

 First let’s look at the math here.
 One group is compared to a second group, so we are looking at relative numbers.
 For simplicity, I’ll substitute 50% for 42%.
 Let’s assume that a group of 1,000 women participated on each side of the study above.
 Now let’s assume that of the group consuming only 1.5 ounces of red meat a day, four have a stroke during the test period.
 Make yourself up a 1.5-ounce burger (a White Castle burger would appear a monster by comparison).
 No one eats 1.5 ounce of anything.
 OK, so I am being petty.
 Using the 50% “more likely” number, we conclude that of the 1,000 women eating 3.6 ounces of red meat daily, six (50% more than 4) would have a stroke during the test period.